Pain management: Opioids

 In 2009, the Food and Drug Administration stated: "According to the National Institutes of Health, studies have shown that properly managed medical use of opioid analgesic compounds (taken exactly as prescribed) is safe, can manage pain effectively, and rarely causes addiction."
 In 2013, the FDA stated that "abuse and misuse of these products have created a serious and growing public health problem".

 Opioid medications can provide short, intermediate or long acting analgesia depending upon the specific properties of the medication and whether it is formulated as an extended release drug.
 Opioid medications may be administered orally, by injection, via nasal mucosa or oral mucosa, rectally, transdermally, intravenously, epidurally and intrathecally.
 In chronic pain conditions that are opioid responsive, a combination of a long-acting (OxyContin, MS Contin, Opana ER, Exalgo and Methadone) or extended release medication is often prescribed along with a shorter-acting medication (oxycodone, morphine or hydromorphone) for breakthrough pain, or exacerbations.

 Most opioid treatment used by patients outside of healthcare settings is oral (tablet, capsule or liquid), but suppositories and skin patches can be prescribed.
 An opioid injection is rarely needed for patients with chronic pain.

 Although opioids are strong analgesics, they do not provide complete analgesia regardless of whether the pain is acute or chronic in origin.
 Opioids are effective analgesics in chronic malignant pain and modestly effective in nonmalignant pain management.
 However, there are associated adverse effects, especially during the commencement or change in dose.
-When opioids are used for prolonged periods drug tolerance, chemical dependency, diversion and addiction may occur.
+When opioids are used for prolonged periods drug tolerance will occur.
+Other risks can include chemical dependency, diversion and addiction.

 Clinical guidelines for prescribing opioids for chronic pain have been issued by the American Pain Society and the American Academy of Pain Medicine.
 Included in these guidelines is the importance of assessing the patient for the risk of substance abuse, misuse, or addiction.
 Factors correlated with an elevated risk of opioid misuse include a history of substance use disorder, younger age, major depression, and the use of psychotropic medications.
 Physicians who prescribe opioids should integrate this treatment with any psychotherapeutic intervention the patient may be receiving.
 The guidelines also recommend monitoring not only the pain but also the level of functioning and the achievement of therapeutic goals.
 The prescribing physician should be suspicious of abuse when a patient reports a reduction in pain but has no accompanying improvement in function or progress in achieving identified goals.

 The list below consists of commonly used opioid analgesics which have long-acting formulations.
 Common brand names for the extended release formulation are in parentheses.